Managing home improvement projects – lessons learned

 A while ago we bought a ‘fixer-upper’ house that needed a serious amount of work.
 It needed: major structural changes; new windows; new kitchen; new bathrooms; flooring; rewiring; and heating.
 It was a big job on a very tight timescale.
 We lived in the house while the work was going on so I had to keep the timescale short and work out how to maintain basic services while all this was happening – and produce something we were happy with.
 We needed: builders, electricians, plumbers, carpenters, plasterers, tilers, decorators and others.
 Later I will describe the most important lesson when we carried out our own home improvement project.

-First major decision – who manages the work?
+The First major decision – who manages the work?

 One of the most important decisions is who you decide to put in charge of your project, i.e. who takes on the role of a project manager.
 You could appoint someone to find all the required trades and manage the work for you, or you can possibly find and manage all the trades yourself.
-Depending on the scale of the project, if you have no experience of managing projects or the work being done, it can be very optimistic to take on the role of the PM yourself.
-It may seem like a cost saving to do so, but it could cost even more in the long run.
+Depending on the scale of the project, if you have no experience in managing projects or the work being done, it can be very optimistic to take on the role of the PM yourself.
+It may seem like a cost-saving to do so, but it could cost even more in the long run.

 Here is major lesson #1

 Many builders and even Architects claim to be able to act as ‘project managers’ while they carry out their own work.
 In reality very few really do.
 Architects have a key role at the beginning and can certainly give you advice in the early stages but will rarely be actively involved in the build phase.
 The build phase is where all your risks and challenges will be so this is where you really need a good PM.
 Being a Project Manager requires hands-on involvement in the whole job (in both the planning and site phases) and too many so-called ‘project managers’ simply assume things are all OK until issues have already occurred.
 Sorting out issues after they have happened is not being a real project manager at all.